 Determine Your Eligibility: You’ll need to meet basic requirements and be diagnosed with a qualifying medical condition to get an MMJ card.

 To be eligible for an MMJ card, you must be a Minnesota resident, be at least 18 years of age, and be diagnosed with a debilitating qualifying medical condition.
 You will need to provide proof of residencies, such as a Minnesota ID, out-of-state ID, or passport.
-If you do not have a photo ID with proof of residency, you may use a utility bill or bank statement.
+If you do not have a photo ID with proof of residence, you may use a utility bill or bank statement.

 To join the patient registry, you will need to be diagnosed with one of the following debilitating, severe, or life-threatening qualifying medical conditions listed below: